malisticwhale/SecretSyncer---JSNRcode/README.md

  - O - Opens images of secret locations

 ### Commands:
+ - /room sync - when this command is put in chat it will come up with a GUI to customize settings.
  - /room - Tells you in chat what room you are standing in.
  - /room help - Displays this message in chat.
  - /room waypoints - Opens Secret Waypoints config GUI, alternatively can be opened with hotkey